finos/common-domain-model/CONTRIBUTING.rst

 Releasing model changes
 -----------------------

 Once the contributed model change has been merged, a new release can be built, tested and deployed.
-Upo The Rosetta support team will work with the CDM Owners and the Contributor on a deployment timeline
+The Rosetta support team will work with the CDM Owners and the Contributor on a deployment timeline

 The following release checklist should be verified before deploying a new model: